Olamiwale/dePaul/README.md

 Check the Github repository for the full build-up of the CI/CD automation for both backend and frontend

+# Confirming node, pods, deployment and service status
 ![Backend Architecture](./image/image1.png)

+# accessing external port from the azure portal
 ![Backend Architecture](./image/image2.png)